 Once you’ve imported and set up your design file, loaded a tool, and fixtured your material, you’re ready to mill!

 Getting Started Projects

-Each of these Getting Started Projects has been designed to help you get more comfortable with our Desktop CNC Milling Machine, show you how to set up your job in the Bantam Tools software for the first time, and build your machinist skill set.
+Each of our Getting Started Projects has been designed to help you get more comfortable with our Bantam Tools Desktop CNC Milling Machine, show you how to set up your job in the Bantam Tools software for the first time, and build your machinist skill set.

 In this high-level project, we’ll show you how to machine a rope knotting tool.
 You can use this everyday carry object as a tie-down or for other rope handling tasks.
 This project involves a multi-operation setup, multiple tool changes, and intermediate fixturing techniques.